joetanx/joetanx.github.io/prep.md

 ### 4.4.
 Action

-- Establish myself as DevOps expert for both internal SEs and customer facing
+- Consistent perserverance over 4 years in CyberArk to establish myself as DevOps expert for both internal SEs and customer facing
-- Consistent perserverance over 4 years in CyberArk
 - Acquired expertise on industry trends and practices in DevOps
 - Self-driven initiative to research competitor or possible integration technologies to understand how industry uses them
   - Container: Kubernetes, Openshift